 As mentioned in the introduction, the 2 ways of obtaining the Distant Counter effect are either through weapon or through the A-slot.
 Thus, your character choices will be heavily influenced by said fact.

 Do note that the list is not meant to be exhaustive.

 For a weapon-based Distant Counter unit, only characters yielding such a weapon or breath-based characters (Lightning Breath+) will be able to run the build.
 In other words, there isn't much of a choice for this category.

 Anyone can use distant counter.
 However, the fact that this skill is in the A-slot makes normal characters running Distant Counter extremely problematic, as most stat boosters occupy that same spot.
 Sacrificing the A-slot for Distant Counter might be more harm than good, as you will most likely need the character to have that small boost in stats to aid in certain match-ups.

-Hence, armored units are the most suitable for running the effect's passive A slot version.
+Hence, armored units are more suitable for running the effect's passive A slot version.
 They have the stats to backup, so the lack of an additional stat boost will not make much of a difference.